 Middle School (grades 7–8): 8:00am to 3:40pm

-Note: On Friday, there is an early dismissal.
-Students are dismissed one hour earlier.
+Note: On Friday, there is an early dismissal for full-day students only.
+Those students are dismissed one hour earlier.

 Before and After Care